-Yesterday, the 3rd December marked the annual celebration of the International Day of People with Disability, first announced in 1992 by the United Nations General Assembly.
-This year, the International Day of People with Disability (IDPwD) focused on the empowerment of people with disability for inclusive and sustainable development following the 2030 Agenda for Sustainable Development, which pledges to ‘leave no one behind’.
+The 3rd of December marks the annual celebration of the International Day of People with Disability, first announced in 1992 by the United Nations General Assembly.
+This year, the International Day of People with Disability (IDPwD) theme is “Building Back Better: toward a disability-inclusive, accessible and sustainable post COVID-19 World”.

 IDPwD provides individuals, groups and organisations the opportunity to celebrate and share their commitments, stories and experiences of the empowerment of people with disability in the workplace.
-Although IDPwD has been and gone, it’s not too late to help celebrate this important occasion, which is why we’ve covered three ways that you too, can help celebrate IDPwD this year.
+It’s never too early or too late to help celebrate this important occasion, which is why we’ve covered three ways that you too, can help celebrate IDPwD this year.

 There are plenty of great ways you can continue to help create and spread awareness about IDPwD.
 You can start something bold and creative, such as Fujitsu’s ‘Be Completely You’ video, or even host or attend an IDPwD event like a morning tea or a BBQ.
 There are some great examples of company campaigns and initiatives that aim to create awareness around diversity, inclusion and people with disability, including HOBAN being awarded Disability Confident Recruiter (DCR) status – just the 11th organisation in Australia to achieve this!